TheSilvered/nest/docs/c_api/c_api-runtime_stack.md

 **Fields:**

 - `func`: the function being called
+- `cwd`: the current working directory, changed when the call is back on top of the stack; nothing is done if it is `NULL`
 - `start`: the start position of the call
 - `end`: the end position of the call
 - `vt`: the variable table of the call